CALCULATING THE RISK

-STAYING IN CONTROl
+STAYING IN CONTROL

-- Set yourself a time limit.
+• Set yourself a time limit.

-- Give yourself a reality check e.g. take a break from gambling to give yourself time to collect your thoughts.
+• Give yourself a reality check e.g. take a break from gambling to give yourself time to collect your thoughts.

 Be honest with yourself first, then be honest with those around you.
 Take responsibility for your actions, don’t blame anyone else or run away from your problems.

-- Seeking help from others is more likely to be successful than going it alone.
+• Seeking help from others is more likely to be successful than going it alone.

 • At some time in the future the problem gambler may be able to gamble again but for a while there must be a period of total abstinence from gambling.

 REWARDS OF OVERCOMING A GAMBLING PROBLEM INCLUDE:

-- Bringing debts under control and paying them off.
+• Bringing debts under control and paying them off.

-- The gambler resuming a stable and varied lifestyle.
+• The gambler resuming a stable and varied lifestyle.

-- The family and friends of the gambler enjoying a life free of the fear and worry that a problem gambler can create.
+• The family and friends of the gambler enjoying a life free of the fear and worry that a problem gambler can create.

 Talk to a Manager in confidence.
-Their knowledge and experience may be of help, or please visit: www.gambleaware.co.uk or contact:
+Their knowledge and experience may be of help, or please visit: www.begambleaware.org or contact:

-- GAMCARE provides information, advice and practical help in addressing the social impact of gambling in the UK.
+• GAMCARE provides information, advice and practical help in addressing the social impact of gambling in the UK.
 A telephone helpline service for gamblers of all ages and their families and friends.
 Anyone concerned about their own or someone else’s gambling can call the following number for confidential counselling. advice and information.
-Tel: 0845 6000 133 or visit: www.gamcare.org.uk
+Tel: 020 7801 7000 or visit: www.gamcare.org.uk

-- GAMBLERS ANONYMOUS is a fellowship of men and women who have joined together to do something about their own gambling problem and help other compulsive gamblers to do the same.
+• GAMBLERS ANONYMOUS is a fellowship of men and women who have joined together to do something about their own gambling problem and help other compulsive gamblers to do the same.
 Meetings are held throughout the UK.
-Tel: 08700 50 88 80 or visit: www.gamblersanonymous.org.uk
+Tel: 0330 094 0322 or visit: www.gamblersanonymous.org.uk

-- GORDON HOUSE ASSOCIATION is a residential treatment centre for problem gamblers.
-Tel: 01384 241292 or visit: www.gordonhouse.org.uk
+• GORDON HOUSE ASSOCIATION is a residential treatment centre for problem gamblers.
+Tel: 01384 241292 or visit: www.gordonmoody.org.uk

-- NATIONAL DEBTLINE Tel: 0808 808 4000 or visit: www.nationaldebtline.org
+• NATIONAL DEBTLINE Tel: 0808 808 4000 or visit: www.nationaldebtline.org

 CHECKING IT OUT